evennia/evennia/docs/sphinx/source/wiki/Commands.rst

 -  No input (``cmdhandler.CMD_NOINPUT``) - the player just pressed
    return without any input.
-Default is to do nothing, but it can be

-useful for certain implementations such as line editors that interpret non-commands as text input.
+Default is to do nothing, but it can be useful to do something here for certain implementations such as line editors that interpret non-commands as text input (an empty line in the editing buffer).
 -  Command not found (``cmdhandler.CMD_NOMATCH``) - No matching command
    was found.
 Default is to display the "Huh?" error message.
 -  Several matching commands where found (``cmdhandler.CMD_MULTIMATCH``)